 Judas expected Jesus to establish His kingdom on earth and drive the Romans out of Israel—anyone who could calm a storm at sea could easily remove an oppressive government!
 But Judas’s interest in Jesus was more personal and political than spiritual.
 In fact, John reported that his fellow disciple stole from the money box (12:6).
 Today the man’s name is synonymous with those who betray others for personal gain.

 In spite of Judas’ greed, blind ambition, and betrayal, Jesus never stopped loving him; He still used the word “friend” to address the one-time disciple.
 The Lord does not place conditions on His love or reject people who fail to meet certain standards.
 He simply cares for us as we are.

 People cannot earn Jesus Christ’s love and friendship.
 He takes the initiative, reaches out, and draws into fellowship those who are willing.
 We are not worthy, but we are privileged to live in His love anyway.
 In the Lord, we find a friend who sticks closer than a brother (Prov.
 18:24).

-Editor’s Note: The following is an abridged version of Jesus Our Intimate Friendby Dr. Charles Stanley.
+This devotional is an abridged version of Jesus Our Intimate Friend by Dr. Charles Stanley.
 To read the full devotional, follow this link.